2024 Scholarships - Howard County | CampusReel

 2024 Howard County Scholarships

 Howard County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 45% of Howard County residents in Indiana over the age of 25 have graduated with a professional degree - 21% have completed high school.
+Despite high costs, 48% of Howard County residents in Maryland over the age of 25 have graduated with a professional degree - 27% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Howard County residents in Indiana will continue to need help paying for college.
-2,380 men and 2,295 women are enrolled in grades 9-12 while 1,132 men 1,997 women are currently undergraduates in college.
+It’s clear that Howard County residents in Maryland will continue to need help paying for college.
+9,299 men and 8,760 women are enrolled in grades 9-12 while 6,680 men 8,347 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Howard County residents and can help pay for school in a variety of ways.
 Howard County scholarships, whether they are exclusively available to Howard County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Howard County residents.

 How much total award money and scholarships are available for Howard County residents?